 3. Custom Layout – Hooks

 This function allows you to inject custom code or content into various action hooks easily.
-Apparently it can be used for Pop Ups, so far I’ve been using this function for injecting sticky side bar coding.
+It can be used for Pop-Ups, so far I’ve been using this function for injecting sticky side bar coding.
 The only limit is your creativity + coding skills! (•̀o•́)ง

 4. Responsive sticky and shrink effect

-Stick on features works great together with it’s display conditions.
+Stick on features works excellently together with its display conditions.
 You can specifically stick on Desktop/Mobile devices only or both.
 For example, sticky contact menu that only appears on mobile devices.
-But it’s not perfect as I can’t separate tablet and mobile view from the “mobile” setting.
+But it’s not perfect as I can’t separate tablet and the mobile view from the “mobile” setting.

 5. Display Conditions

-This function allow you to set different look for:
+This function allows you to set a different look for:

 a.
 Entire / selected page with exclusion rule.

-You can easily enable / disable the layout on multiple pages by using their drop down functions.
-All the common options are available by default, a search function is available to look for specific post/page.
-Hats off to the developer for creating such thorough feature!
+You can easily enable/disable the layout on multiple pages by using their drop-down functions.
+All the standard options are available by default; a search function is available to look for a specific post/page.
+Hats off to the developer for creating such a thorough feature!

 b.
 User Type

-I think this function is very useful for subscription type websites.
-I’ve not tested this function so far and I wonder if it works with other membership plugin.
-Will update on this if I ever met a client who have such request.
+I think this function is beneficial for subscription type websites.
+I’ve not tested this function so far, and I wonder if it works with other membership plugins.
+I Will update on this if I ever met a client who has such a request.